bobf/active_element/rspec-documentation/pages/010-Components/Form Fields/Text Search.md

 We'll make a form that creates a `Pet` record and associates it with a `User` by setting a `user_id` field.

-Click the "Rendered Output" tab and type a few characters into the search field.
+Click the **Rendered Output** tab and type a few characters into the search field.
 In the real world this would be connected to your application, but for the purpose of this documentation we've stubbed the _Javascript_ `fetch` function to return some fake results based on the input.

 ```rspec:html
 subject do